- What you Need to File and When

 The tax software we provide can also help you file the State return.
-However, OIA only pays for the federal filing.
+OIA will pay for your federal filing only.
 If you want to use the software to file any necessary state returns, you must do so at your own expense.

 If you do not want to pay to use the software for your state return, you can file Form IL 1040 (Instructions) on your own if you resided in Illinois in the previous calendar year.
-Once you complete your federal return, it will be fairly straightforward to calculate your state taxes by hand using that tax form.
 The 1040 is for Illinois only.
-If you resided in a different state for all or part of last calendar year, you will likely need to file paperwork for that state, as well.
+If you resided in a different state for all or part of last calendar year, you will likely need to file paperwork for that state.